Globaldots/s3-trigger-purge-cdn/README.md

 1. Install and configure Python, pip and Boto3
 2. In the project directory, run the following command: `pip install -r requirements.txt -t .` This is in order to be able to create a full deployable package for Lambda
 3. Update the config files.
 There is a master YAML file, but credentials can also be managed in the `config.py` files in each vendor's folder.
-4. Run the installation script.
-It will upload the function and its dependencies to AWS Lambda, as well as create the necessary roles, policies and triggers.
+4. Create a deployment package and upload to your AWS account.

 Additional Notes
 =========